Discover the local way of life and the mild climate of the Cevennes

 The blue crests of the Cevennes

-Discover the shade of chestnut tree and green oak groves that coexist on the curves of these shale valleys.
+Discover the living blue shades of chestnut and oak tree groves that coexist on the curves of these valleys made out of shale.
 Far from the bustle of cities, dare to slow your pace in the Cevennes.
-Like a comforting cocoon, these valleys offer both tranquility and adventure!
-Wild forests, crystal clear rivers, farmers’ markets, joyful festivities, and inspiring heritage… For your holidays, escape to this wild and secret territory!
+These valleys offer both tranquility and adventure!
+Wild forests, crystal clear rivers, farmers’ markets, joyful festivities, and inspiring heritage… For your holidays, dare to escape to this wild and secret land!

 In the kingdom of the bread tree